 Richard St. John is a litigation partner with Munger Tolles whose practice includes representing leading financial institutions, telecommunications providers and technology concerns in high-stakes civil litigation, as well as internal investigations and counseling.
 Mr. St. John’s practice emphasizes complex, multi-jurisdictional representations and class action defense.

-Mr. St. John recently represented Verizon Online in a putative class action challenging the marketing of Internet speed.
-The plaintiffs challenged Verizon’s description of its services as “up to” a specific speed, arguing that the description was misleading insofar as certain customers were unable to reach the top of the “up to” range.
+- Verizon Online in a putative class action challenging the marketing of Internet speed.
 After removing the case the federal court, Mr. St. John obtained dismissal of the action with prejudice.

-An involved member of the community, Mr. St. John is a board member of the International Visitors Counsel of Los Angeles and the Adam Leventhal Memorial School and Museum.
+An involved member of the community, Mr. St. John is a board member of the Adam Leventhal Memorial School and Museum and has served on the board of the International Visitors Council of Los Angeles.
 He also is a member of Pacific Council on International Policy.